l3robot/ulavalSFM/README.md

 #### Used to build BundlerSFM, CMVS, PMVS2

-This <a href=http://adinutzyc21.blogspot.ca/2013/02/installing-bundler-on-linux-tutorial.html>link</a> helps to find all this dependencies
+This <a href=http://adinutzyc21.blogspot.ca/2013/02/installing-bundler-on-linux-tutorial.html>link</a> helps me to find all this dependencies

 * lapack 3.2.1 : http://www.netlib.org/lapack/
 * blas : http://www.netlib.org/blas/